RxLaboratory/Duik/tools/build tools/items/README.txt

 - Windows: `C:\Program Files\Adobe\Adobe After Effects CC\Support Files\Scripts\ScriptUI Panels\`
 - Mac OS: `/Applications/Adobe After Effects CC/Scripts/ScriptUI Panels`

 You may need administrator privileges to install Duik this way.
-If you don't have them, see the other ways below.
+If you don't have them, see the other methods below.

-!!!
-Warning
-    With the other installation methods, some features using third party tools, like transcoding sound when exporting to Adobe Audition, may not work correctly.

 ## b.
 Shortcut for After Effects CC2018 and more recent

 - Open After Effects
-- *Windows*: Holding the [Alt] and [Shift] keys, drag and drop the file `Duik Bassel.jsx` onto the project panel.
+- *Windows*: Holding the [Alt] and [Shift] keys, drag and drop the ScriptUI Panels files onto the project panel.
-- *Mac OS*: Holding the [Options] and [Shift] keys, drag and drop the file `Duik Bassel.jsx` onto the project panel.
+- *Mac OS*: Holding the [Options] and [Shift] keys, drag and drop the ScriptUI Panels files onto the project panel.

 ## c.
 Using the menu for After Effects CC2019 and more recent

 - Open After Effects
-- Use the `File/Scritps/Install ScriptUI Panel...` menu to select and install `Duik Bassel.jsx`.
+- Use the `File/Scritps/Install ScriptUI Panel...` menu to select and install the ScriptUI Panels files.

-- Restart After Effects and Duik will be available in the "Window" menu.

 # Without installation